-Finally, I have prepared the tutorial for this African Flower Crochet Purse, the one I wanted to make for the longest time.
 It is the one I planned to design and make since seeing Mia’s African Flower motifs a year ago.
-The moment I have it designed and started working, I already have the desire of wanting to share with you how beautiful this crochet purse is going to be…. but I choose to save it until now (ohhhh… it is hard for me to keep this secret for that long).
+The moment I had it designed and started working, I already had the desire of wanting to share with you how beautiful this crochet purse is going to be…. but I chose to save it until now (oh… it is hard for me to keep this secret for that long).
 Now, I am so happy to splash your eyes with this beautiful baby that you would want to make and carry one 🙂

 African Flower Crochet Purse Pattern